daevlin/daevlin.github.io/_posts/2020-07-17-Zero2Auto_analysis.md

 Sample SHA256:
 a0ac02a1e6c908b90173e86c3e321f2bab082ed45236503a21eb7d984de10611  main_bin.exe

-File is compiled Sun Jun 21 16:12:38 2020.
+The file is compiled Sun Jun 21 16:12:38 2020.
 There seems to be no indication of time stomping of the file.

 Looking at the hash on VT we can see that we get some hits when looking for the file hash: